European Central Bank expected to slow pace of rate hikes

 Analysts foresee a still-sizable rate hike of a half-percentage point at Thursday’s meeting in Frankfurt, Germany, following record increases of three-quarters of a point in July and October.
 That would echo the U.S. Federal Reserve, which made a half-point increase Wednesday, following four straight hikes of three-quarters of a point.

-The Swiss central bank also raised by a half-point Thursday, when a similar hike is expected from the Bank of England.
+The Swiss National Bank and Bank of England also raised by a half-point Thursday, while Norway’s central bank did a smaller quarter-point hike.
 Inflation has eased in the United Kingdom, U.S. and Europe but is still painful as food, energy and housing costs squeeze households.

 The ECB will consider how inflation in the 19 countries that use the euro currency unexpectedly fell to 10% last month from 10.6% in October.
 It was the first drop since June 2021 but still far above the ECB’s goal of 2%.